Captive Bred

 Species Overview

-• Size: BCI typically reach 6–8 feet (1.8–2.4 m) in length, with females generally larger than males.
-Adults can weigh between 15–30 pounds, depending on genetics and husbandry.
+Size: Adults typically reach 6–8 feet (1.8–2.4 m) in length, with females generally larger than males.
+Adult weight ranges from 15–30 pounds, depending on genetics and husbandry.

-• Habitat: In the wild, they occupy tropical lowlands and semi-arid environments, often near rivers, forest edges, and savannahs.
+Habitat: Occupies tropical lowlands and semi-arid regions, often near rivers, forest edges, and savannahs.

 Captive Care

-• Diet: Juveniles feed every 7–10 days on appropriately sized rodents, while adults thrive on larger prey every 14–21 days.
+Diet: Juveniles feed every 7–10 days on appropriately sized rodents; adults feed every 14–21 days on larger prey items.

-• Behaviour in Captivity: Generally hardy and more tolerant of handling than many arboreal species.
-With consistent, calm husbandry, most individuals become manageable display or handling animals.
+Behaviour in Captivity: Hardy and generally tolerant of handling.
+With consistent, calm husbandry, most individuals become manageable pets.

 Genetics Note